Don't Cut Up our State Park for the Failing Tutka Bay Lagoon Hatchery!

 • This is happening now because:

-1) Recent court decisions make it clear that State Parks cannot have long term leases with private entities (in this case, Cook Inlet Aquaculture Association/CIAA).
+1) Recent court decisions make it clear that State Parks cannot have long term contracts or leases with private entities (in this case, Cook Inlet Aquaculture Association/CIAA).

 • Sarah Vance is holding the China Poot Dipnet Fishery as ransom.